 Not for the first time on that trip, Lawrence wished he had brought Żywie instead.
 She was, in a sense, the reason he was even considering Bryant’s offer.
 Much as William did not fit his usual criteria for new students, there was no reason to think their resident healer couldn’t change that.

 There was also the matter of money.
 The Lawrences were an extremely well-to-do branch of what passed for the petty aristocracy in Australia, and Herbert had been the sole heir of their wealth.
-Coupled with the generally reliable prognosticative talents of Tiresias (the esper could always be counted for anything that maintained his own comfort) the New Human Institute was in no danger of running low on funds.
+Coupled with the generally reliable prognosticative talents of Tiresias (the esper could always be counted on for anything that maintained his own comfort) the New Human Institute was in no danger of running low on funds.
 Still, its headmaster was not so rich that the sum St. George was willing to pay wasn’t tempting.
 Lawrence was sure they would need to accommodate many more students in the near future, and the nursery would need expanding.
 All that, in exchange for what was ultimately a small kindness…

 And so, Lawrence accepted Bryant St. George’s offer, and his cheque, watching the other man collapse into a pile of guilt-tainted relief from the other side of the table.
 He could almost see the albatross around his neck stir and take flight.

 That had been decided on the morning before the NHI party’s departure from Canberra.
-Lawrence had chosen to save the news that Maelstrom and Myriad would gaining a new brother till after dinner that evening, with their whole group plus the Valours gathered in their blue damask wallpapered living room, scrims of snow melting sullenly as they clung to the window frames.
+Lawrence had chosen to save the news that Maelstrom and Myriad would be gaining a new brother till after dinner that evening, with their whole group plus the Valours gathered in their blue damask wallpapered living room, scrims of snow melting sullenly as they clung to the window frames.

 Lawrence had expected the children to have questions, or to maybe even react with fear to William’s photograph.
 What Myriad homed in on, though, surprised him.